-After the temperature reaches 170°F, the temperature display will show the actual oven temperature at each 5°F (3°C) increase and stop at just about the set temperature.
+After the temperature reaches 170°F, the temperature display will show the actual oven temperature at each 5°F (3°C) increase.
+It will then stop at the set temperature.
 One long tone will sound when oven is preheated.

 (example for Bake) ("Lo" is displayed after 5 seconds if oven temperature is below 170°F)